Sunless Tanner Tips and Insights from the Dermatologist

-Do you know how to properly apply self-tanners to achieve a soft, even, sun-kissed glow on your skin?
+Do you know how to properly apply self-tanners to achieve a soft and even, sun-kissed glow that looks natural on your skin?

 Looking good while using a self-tanner isn’t always easy.
 In fact, there are a few tricks you need to know to use them successfully.
 That’s why I made an infographic to help simplify the process.
 Click here to see Infographic or read to the bottom of this page!

 The biggest problem is that self-tanners naturally get stuck in the thicker areas of your skin (like your freckles and over your knees).
 Self-tanners can also dry out your skin, and the active ingredient can have a funny mayonnaise-like smell.

 Still, I love self-tanners and will take them any day over sun-damaged skin.
 But, there are some tricks to getting the look you want with self-tanners.

 Tips for how to layer a really good self-tanner into your Complete Skin Care Routine to get professional results!

 How to use self-tanner on the face for best results:

 Cleanse: Exfoliate when you cleanse before you begin self-tanning application.
 My favorite way to exfoliate facial skin is the Bamboo and Clay Thermal Scrub: